JAlcocerT/JAlcocerT/content/docs/Entrepreneur/automation.md

 > 📬 A quick comparison of private and / or secure email providers

 But...email automation is more about ESP, like mailtrap, Resend, Mailjet or Amazon SES.

+Ive enjoyed sending mails via Mailtrap as done with [this DIY Landing Boilerplate](https://jalcocert.github.io/JAlcocerT/diy-landing-boilerplate/#sending-via-mailtrap)

+See more at the [Emails for Marketing docs](https://jalcocert.github.io/JAlcocerT/docs/entrepreneur/marketing/#emails)